Need of KMS

 Instead of distributing a few keys across large production series, a large number of individual keys must now be generated, assigned to the individual devices and managed.
 Manufacturers and also their customers need to manage millions of keys and their lifecycle in many of their company processes.
 This faces IoT manufacturers and their customers to new challenges.
 Without a central KMS, the level of complexity for key management increases with the growing number of individual keys to be managed at different touchpoints from production to the delivery and operation at customer side.
 Various and complex security requirements cannot be implemented cost-effectively and completely in every single application.
 The management of keys and certificates for such applications should therefore always be done centrally.

-Therefore, a central cryptographic IoT Key Management Software (IoT KMS) as developed by MTG will become indispensable to meet highest IT security requirements in IoT.
+Therefore, a central cryptographic IoT Key Management Software (IoT KMS) as developed by MTG will become indispensable to meet highest IT security requirements in IoT networks.